UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/assignment.rst

    to get the program to run.
 Capture your debug work to a text file.
 #.
 Now, enable logging and start inserting logging statements to track the code's execution.
 #.
 Add comments that describe your discoveries, and additional things you need.
 #.
-Add warnings for things missing in the source data that are expected but impeded some of the calculations (for example, unreturned items do not have a *rental_end* value).
+Add warnings for things missing in the source data that are expected but that impede some of the calculations (for example, unreturned items do not have a *rental_end* value).
 #.
 Add error messages for inconsistencies in the source data that could make your program crash or return incorrect data.

 Requirements: